schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Undersea Suburb

-A bored naval architect heads at a avenue.
+A bored naval architect heads at an avenue.

 ## Waved Cropping